 Before Chhun’s arrest, the group rallied against microfinance institutions for trapping low-income Cambodians into debt during the pandemic, holding a protest in front of MFIs in Battambang in May.
 In June, monks involved in the group held silent demonstrations in Battambang province and created a campaign video advocating for Buddhist devotees to participate in social affairs without retribution, shortly after Siem Reap’s Buddhist authorities investigated and ordered the defrocking of internationally-recognized activist Luon Sovath for alleged promiscuity.

-Thavrak again faced authorities during memorials for slain political analyst Kem Ley, stopped both from holding protests at the gas station where Kem Ley was shot and from marching to his hometown in Takeo province.
+Khmer Thavrak again confronted authorities during memorials for slain political analyst Kem Ley, stopped both from holding protests at the gas station where Kem Ley was shot and from marching to his hometown in Takeo province.